proycon/folia/docs/source/provenance_data.rst

    * ``command`` (optional) -- The exact command that was run
    * ``host`` (optional) -- The host on which the processor ran, this identifies individual systems on a network/cluster.
    * ``user`` (optional) -- The user/executor which ran the processor, this identifies who ran an automated process rather than who the annotator was!
-   * ``src`` (optional) -- The source of the processor, a URL to the software's website or repository, or to the tool itself in case the software is an online tool.
+   * ``src`` (optional) -- The source of the processor, a URL to the tool itself in case the software is an online tool, or to its website or source code repository if not.
 If the processor is of the ``datasource`` type, then this attribute should point to that data set or a website describing it.
+The ``format`` attribute can be used to further specify the type of source.
    * ``format`` (optional) -- MIME type describing the kind of resource pointed to by ``src``.
 Use ``text/html`` for websites.
 Especially useful for processors of type ``datasource``.
    * ``folia_version`` (optional)  - The folia version that was written
    * ``begindatetime`` (optional) -- Specifies when the process started, format is  ``YYYY-MM-DDThh:mm:ss`` (note the literal T in the middle to separate date from time), as per the XSD Datetime data type.